thetechdude124/Adam-Optimization-From-Scratch/README.md

 ### **🧪 Method and About This Experiment.**

-There are two key components to this repository - the custom implementation of the Adam Optimizer can be found in `CustomAdam.py`, whereas the experimentation process with all other optimizers occurs under Optimizer_Experimentation.ipynb. **Each optimizer is ran for 60k steps for each function(replicating one full pass through of the MNIST-dataset as performed in the Adam paper).**
+There are two key components to this repository - the custom implementation of the Adam Optimizer can be found in `CustomAdam.py`, whereas the experimentation process with all other optimizers occurs under `Optimizer_Experimentation.ipynb`. **Each optimizer is ran for 60k steps for each function (replicating one full pass through of the MNIST-dataset, one of thousands performed in the Adam paper).**

-The experiment setup was made in an effort to determine the performance of the custom Adam implementation against the more commonly used methods.
-Specifically, the experiment runs CustomAdam, SGD, RMSProp, and AdaGrad on 6 3-Dimensional functions (with each using the same weight initializations between ±1), each of which pose unique challenges.
+The experiment setup was made in an effort to determine the performance of the custom Adam implementation against other commonly used methods.
+Specifically, the experiment runs CustomAdam, SGD, RMSProp, and AdaGrad on six 3-Dimensional functions (with each using the same weight initializations between ±1), each of which pose unique challenges and test different aspects of optimization (highlighting different strengths and weaknesses of each approach).

 Here are the six functions used in this experiment, along with a diagram and key challenges (diagram made in PowerPoint, function diagrams and equations can be found at https://www.sfu.ca/~ssurjano/optimization.html):